pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/clearsky.rst

 The input data types determine the returned output type.
-Array input results in an OrderedDict of array output, and Series input results in a DataFrame output.
+Array input results in an dict of array output, and Series input results in a DataFrame output.
 The keys are 'ghi', 'dni', and 'dhi'.

 Grid with a clear sky irradiance for a few turbidity values.